GiantMolecularCloud/SSHtunnel/README.md

 Upon launching, SSHtunnel embeds itself in the status bar with a lock and key emoji.
 It lists all tunnels that have been configured in `.SSHtunnel.plist` at the top.
 A click on the respective connection upons the tunnel and displays feedback through a notification.
 When closing connections, a notification lists the number of closed connections.
 Open tunnels are listed in a popup window.

+You can see the status of the connection through the lock icon: an open lock means unconnected and a closed lock connected to the tunnel server.

 ![SSHtunnel](https://github.com/GiantMolecularCloud/SSHtunnel/blob/main/doc/open-tunnel.png "open tunnel")